feynon/carlosbecker.com/content/post/2015-09-29-cd-github-circleci-docker-beanstalk.md

 }
 ```

-Nothing extraordinary here, I just expose the port `3000` and set the image
-name, which has a `%BUILD_NUM%` expression in it... but I'll explain that later.
+Nothing extraordinary here, I just expose the port `3000` and set the image name, which has a `%BUILD_NUM%` expression in it… but I'll explain that later.

 I put this file inside a `.deploy` folder.
-The only thing in that folder
-is this single file, because `awsebcli` zips and uploads everything
-inside the folder you are when you run `eb deploy`, and we need just that
+The only thing in that folder is this single file, because `awsebcli` zips and uploads everything inside the folder you are when you run `eb deploy`, and we need just that one file.
-one file.

 ### CircleCI - and the integrations